Cedriq1astaken/Chess/README.md

      * Threefold repetition: same position appears 3 times.

 # Group contributions to the project.
-(Put your contributions to the project in here. afterwards delete this comente)
  # Alessandro
  For this project, I worked on the checkmate detection, I also assited Cedric with the knight piece logic and the pawn piece logic.
 I also assisted Cedric with the Bishop, Knight and Pawn header files.
 Unfortunately, my files for this project had gotten corrupted on my VSCode so I was not able to commit my changes to the main branch but rest assured Professor Agar, I had been putting many hours of work into this project, both at my job and on campus.
 Thank you for everything.
  # Cedric